 3. Do the riots and their backdrop indicate that the capital’s street criminality is becoming more ingrained?
 I’ve a sad suspicion that they do.
 The whole story, beginning with Trident’s operation against Mark Duggan and broadening to smashed shop windows in Enfield and elsewhere, has ushered into the light a still mostly hidden London subculture of guns, thieving and thuggery that normally appears mostly suppressed.

 The long-term pattern of overall crime in London is down, but as a careful interrogation of serious violent offences shows, the numbers of teenage and young adult victims of knife and other grave assaults has been rising in recent years - a trend our Mayor has yet to acknowledge.
 Does anyone believe the drug trade is in decline?
 Does anyone doubt that localised fraternities of felony are an established part of inner city London life?
 Does anyone seriously think that the police alone can make them go away?

 4. The cops are not perfect: they spin, they’re secretive, they do wrong things.
-But every inch of riot footage confirms to me that I don’t have what it takes to be one.@1 year ago with 1 note
+But every inch of riot footage confirms to me that I don’t have what it takes to be one.@2 years ago with 1 note